PhongTrinh7/ElectricBoogadew/README.md

 Electric Boogadew

-An attempt at a game and game engine for CS151 - Object Oriented Design final project.
+A game and game engine for CS151 - Object Oriented Design final project.
-Not feature complete.